ongardie/cubicle/README.md

 environment and the enforcement mechanism used.
 Cubicle does offer a meaningful layer of security when compared to running untrusted software directly on your host.

-## Cubicle Packages

-Since Cubicle environments are created and recreated often, it's helpful to inject configuration and program files into them.
-This allows you to use a new container right away and not grow attached to them.

-The current package format is pretty simple.
-A package definition is named after its directory.
-It must contain one or more of these files:

-- `package.toml`: A required [TOML](https://toml.io/)-formatted file with the
-  following keys:

-  - `depends`: An object keyed by package names with values of `{}`.
-Both the package builder environment and the new environments that depend on this package will be seeded with the listed packages.

-  - `build_depends`: An object keyed by package names with values of `{}`.
-The package builder environment will be seeded with the listed packages, but other environments that depend on this package will not.

-- `update.sh`: An optional executable that is run in a package builder environment to produce the package files.
-The script may download software, unpack it, compile it, set up configuration files, etc. It should create an archive at `~/provides.tar` that Cubicle will later unpack in the target environments' home directories.
-Note that `update.sh` runs when the package builder environment is first created and also when the package builder environment is updated.
-The package builder environments are kept around as a form of caching.

-- `test.sh`: An optional executable that is run in a clean environment to sanity check the package output files.
-The test environment is seeded with the package's dependencies, the package output files, and the package source directory (except `update.sh`).

-These files and any other files in the package directory are injected into the work directory of the package builder environment.

-If the package provides any executable files within `~/.dev-init/`, these will be run upon creating and resetting target environments.

-Packages are built automatically when they are first used, and they are updated when they are used if:

-- 12 hours have elapsed (to change this, set `auto_update` to `never`, `1h`,
-  `3.5 days`, etc in the configuration file),
-- their package definitions have changed, or
-- one of their dependencies or build-dependencies has been updated more recently.

-Cubicle looks for package definitions in the following locations:

-1. Local packages in `${XDG_DATA_HOME:-~/.local/share}/cubicle/packages/*/`.
-2. Built-in packages in the Cubicle source code's `packages/` directory.

-If a package with the same name appears in multiple locations, the first one is used and the others are ignored.
-The sort order of the names of the containing directories is significant for local packages, so you may want to create `00local` to come first.

-The package named "default" is used for new environments when a package list is not otherwise specified.

-The package named "auto" and its dependencies are automatically included in every environment except those that "auto" itself transitively depends upon.
-This is useful for configuration files, for example.

 ### Related Projects